timcrutchley/AWS-CLF/Docs/Section 04 - EC2 Instance Storage/03 - AMI/Readme.md

 1. 'Launch Instance'
 2. Copy User Data over (be sure not to create index file)
 3. The instance may take a while (2-3 minutes) to be fully operational AND run the script.
 Even if it says running, may take longer.
+4. In Instances right click on the new instance, Images > Create Image
+5. Give it a name, click create
+6. On the left toolbar, click "AMIs" to view

 <br>